kohlhofer/Crossings/chapters/chapter-01.md

 Outside, the air is thick with mist.
 The grass is wet, the path to the river worn by his own feet.
 The stones are placed where he placed them, the earth shaped by his passing.

 Mist hangs low, blurring the line between water and land.
-The river runs thick with mud, carrying what it always carries—branches, leaves, the occasional fish swimming belly-up.
-Upstream, the rain has been heavy.
-The water is higher today, lapping at the dock's edge with a sound like whispers.
+The river runs thick with mud, carrying branches, leaves, a fish swimming belly-up.
+The water laps at the dock's edge with a sound like whispers.

-Across the river, the factory stands empty, windows broken, a hollow shell.
-Once, men walked those girders, hammered steel, built things that lasted.
-Now only the frame remains, rusted.
-The machines were sold, the workers scattered.
-The building stands as a monument to what was.
+Across the river, the factory stands empty, windows broken.
+Rusted girders reach into the gray sky.
+Broken machines lie scattered in the weeds.
+The frame rises against the clouds, metal stark against the morning light.

-Someone moves among the girders—quick, restless, climbing the rusted frame, disappearing, reappearing, a flash of movement in the gray.
-A figure in the dawn light, moving, always across the river.
+He recognizes Eli's shape among the girders—quick, restless, climbing the rusted frame with familiar grace.
+She disappears, reappears, a flash of movement in the gray.
+Her jacket catches the dawn light as she moves, always across the river.

-The figure is too far to see clearly, but the movement is urgent, purposeful, searching for something in the bones of the old factory.
-Sometimes the figure stops, becomes still, and seems to look across the water.
-Sometimes it waves, though whether at him or at someone else, he cannot say.
+The distance blurs her features, but her movements are urgent, purposeful.
+Sometimes she stops, becomes still, seems to look across the water.
+Sometimes she waves, though whether at him or at someone else, he cannot say.

 He does not wave back.

 The walk to the dock takes him past the chicken coop, where the birds gather near the fence.
 The red hen limps forward, hopeful.
 He reaches into his pocket, finds the crumbs saved from his bread.
 Hard crumbs, barely worth saving, but the chickens receive them eagerly.
 The red hen gets most of them.